- Why Containers

 attribcommand on Windows.
 A script can be used to set these states in bulk inside the user’s sync folder

 attrib, Storage Sense supports deydrating cloud content (i.e. the OneDrive sync folder) by supporting Files On Demand and turning files that have not been accessed within a specified period back into online copies, reducing capacity used by these files.

 - Group Policy can be used to set the maximum size of a user’s OneDrive that can download automatically.
 Where Files On-Demand is unavailable, configure this setting so that the user will be prompted to choose the folders they want to sync before the OneDrive sync client (OneDrive.exe) downloads the files.
 This setting won’t assist with growth after the fact though

-- The OneDrive client is installed in the user profile (
+- By default, the OneDrive client is installed in the user profile: (

 Additional deployment information is also available here: OneDrive guide for enterprises

 Microsoft Teams is built on Electron and uses Squirrel to manage updates.
 Squirrel’s tag line is “It’s like ClickOnce but Works™” - obviously the team didn’t consider non-persistent desktop environment when building it.

 Why did Microsoft build Teams on Electron?
 The ability to iterate faster, especially across platforms.
 Having said that, Microsoft has been successful in delivering fast, per-machine updates with Office 365 ProPlus, so there’s no reason they can’t do the same with Teams.

 While Microsoft has previously delivered a per-machine installer for Teams, it doesn’t actually run the application from

 Program Files.
 Instead it delivers the per-user install when a user logs into the machine.